Kloudless/authenticator/README.md

 Automated testing is not present.
 For now, you can manually confirm that it works by running the test server included in this package.

-    cd test
+    $ cd test
-    npm install # only needed the first time to install dependencies npm start
+    $ npm install # only needed the first time to install dependencies
+    $ KLOUDLESS_APP_ID=app_id npm start

+where 'app_id' above is a Kloudless App ID specifying which app to connect the accounts to.
+You can create an application in the Developer Portal for testing purposes.

 Then navigate to `localhost:3000` and click the button to test if it works.
 `window.Kloudless.baseUrl` should be set to a URI that directs to the API server.